Article by Jerry Low

 So what are the practical methods to track your website uptime?
 No – you don’t have to check your website every 5 minutes or so in your browser.
 The quick answer is using web tools to auto-check your site uptime and listed below are some of my favorite tools.

 But before we dig into the tools, let’s take a closer look on types of tools available in the market.

 The various tools run every end of the spectrum, which can be a bit overwhelming to shoppers, but also ensures that there is a tool out there to fit your needs and budget.
-For example, free and easy tools include Uptime Robot, Monitor Us, Pingdom, and WHSR’s Uptime monitor, among others.
+For example, free and easy tools include Uptime Robot, Pingdom, and WHSR’s Uptime Checker, among others.
 More powerful (and costly) tools include Naios, Cacti, and others.